#include <CRingBuffer>

 static void setDefaultRingSize(size_t byteCount);

-Provides a new value, byteCount
+Provides a new value, byteCount for the default

 ring data size.
 The function returns the prior default value.